 During the lease term in Occoquan

-During tenancy, the rental property belongs to the renter we respect the tenant 's privacy.
-As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental, but we will never abuse that right.
-If Nesbitt Realty has a good reason to enter a rental home in Occoquan, the tenant must allow us to go into the rental home.
-Some solid reasons to access rental are to:
+During tenancy, the rental belongs to the renter we respect the tenant 's privacy.
+As the property manager Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
+If Nesbitt Realty has a good reason to come into a rental home in Occoquan, the renter must allow us to access the rental property.
+Some justifiable reasons to enter rental home are to:

 - Inspect the rental,

-Nesbitt Realty will always strive to give the renter notice and obtain renter consent prior to entering the rental.
+Nesbitt Realty will always strive to give the renter notice and obtain tenant consent prior to entering the rental home.
 However, Nesbitt Realty can and will enter the rental without tenant consent in emergency situations.
-We will never abuse the right of entrance or use it to agitate tenants in Occoquan.
-Nesbitt Realty will only enter at reasonable hours of the day, except in an emergency.
+We will never abuse the right of entrance or use it to agitate renters in Occoquan.
+Nesbitt Realty will only enter at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-a handy archive for rental investors in Occoquan
+a free reference for property owners in Occoquan

-- Before you move a tenant into your rental in Occoquan
+- Before you lease out your property in Occoquan

 - Collections and evictions